 “Instead of furniture, we spend money on technology.”

-Most business owners, once they start earning some profits from their business start spending money on useless things like furniture.
+Once they start earning some profits from their business, most business owners start spending money on useless things like furniture.

-Talking about the author, he was smart, he knew that technology can help scale their business.
+Talking about the author, he was wise.
+He knew that technology could help scale their business.
 So he didn’t waste his time buying a lot of furniture.

 He had around 2 million in funding.